 Even when banks have money to lend, many will not approve a loan to a bowling center.
 They generally talk about special purpose buildings and bank policies.
 However, there are many banks that see bowling as a strong industry and are willing to finance a solid and well presented project.
 A borrower’s challenge is to find one or more of these banks that are likely to be interested in their center.

 When borrowers ask, “What does it take to get a bank to make a loan?” my normal answer is “storytelling”.
 Those businesses that have always been successful and whose ownership is not changing through sale or inheritance generally have little problem getting a loan.
 However, most small businesses have unusual events that impact revenue and cash flow.
 Without a good explanation (“story”), many banks will decline a loan.
 A story that includes a written explanation of the business and owner, good documentation to support the explanation, and an analysis that shows the impact of the explanation may make the difference between an approval and decline.

-Traditionally, a bank operated from the local community and made loans to local businesses.
+Traditionally, a bank operated from the community and made loans to local businesses.
 Bankers knew every business and owner as a result of living and working in the area.
 Today most banks rotate their employees from one branch to another, making it difficult for bank employees to become familiar with local businesses.
-Adding to the confusion, many loan decisions are made at a distant regional or national headquarters rather than within the community.
-This makes it challenging for the borrowers’ story to be told and understood.
+Adding to the confusion, most loan decisions are made at a distant regional or national headquarters rather than within the community.
+This makes it challenging for the borrower’s story to be told and understood.
 In addition, there are many banks that make loans nationwide and do not build relationships with businesses prior to closing a loan.
 These banks won’t meet the borrower or see the business until after the loan has been approved.
-Without a well-prepared written loan package, it is unlikely that a business owner will have the opportunity for a face to face meeting to describe their business.
+Without a well-prepared loan package, it is unlikely that a business owner will have the opportunity for a face to face meeting to describe their business.